-Level II market data gives investors more information to make investment decisions by showing changes in the bids and asks on the NASDAQ stock market.
-Some traders compare how many shares are on each side of the market as an indication of the short term direction of the price.
+Level II market data gives investors more information which they can incorporate into their investment decisions and analysis, by showing more detail about the bids and asks on the Nasdaq stock market.
+For example: some traders compare how many shares are on each side of the market, the quantities, and prices as a possible indication of the short term direction of the price, alongside other indicators.

-Investors often use this data in conjunction with the price chart representing recent trades.
-The price chart on Robinhood is the main chart available on our stock page.
+Investors can use this data in conjunction with other indicators and information and analysis, such as the price chart representing recent trades.
+You can find the price chart for a stock on Robinhood on the stock detail page.

-The main price chart on the stock page represents the prices of recent trades on that stock.
-On the other hand, Level II Data represents a current snapshot of pending orders for that stock.
-If one of the open orders on the Level II chart executes, it will become a trade and appear as the next data point on the price chart.
+The price chart on the stock detail page represents the prices of recent trades on that stock.
+On the other hand, Level II Data represents a current snapshot of resting limit orders (the different bids and asks) for that stock.
+If one of the open orders on the Level II chart executes, it will become a trade and appear as a data point on the price chart.

-For example, suppose an investor places a limit order to buy 10 shares of MEOW at $100.
-While the order is pending, it will appear on the Level II Chart as a bid.
-Later, suppose the order executes at $98, it will drop off the Level II chart and instead will appear as a datapoint on the main chart at $98.
+For example: suppose an investor places a limit order to buy 10 shares of a given stock at $100.
+While the order is pending, if the order rests on the Nasdaq Market it will appear on the Level II Chart as a bid.
+Later, suppose this Nasdaq order executes—it will then drop off the Level II chart and instead will appear as a datapoint on the main chart at its sale price.